History of Hungary: Transition to communism (1944–1949)

-At the parliamentary election in August 1947, the communists committed widespread election fraud with absentee ballots (the so-called "blue slips"), but even so, they only managed to increase their share from 17% to 24% in Parliament.
-The social democrats (by this time servile allies of the communists) received 15% in contrast to their 17% in 1945.
+At the parliamentary election in August 1947, the communists committed widespread election fraud but even so, they only managed to increase their share from 17% to 24% in Parliament.
 The Smallholders' Party lost much of its popularity and ended up with 15%, but their former voters turned towards three new center-right parties which seemed more determined to resist the communist onslaught: their combined share of the total votes was 35%.

 Faced with their second failure at the polls, the communists changed tactics, and, under new orders from Moscow, decided to eschew democratic facades and speed up the communist takeover.
-In June 1948, the Social Democratic Party was forced to "merge" with the Communist Party to create the Hungarian Working People's Party, which was dominated by the communists.
+In June 1948, the Social Democratic Party was forced to merge with the Communist Party to create the Hungarian Working People's Party, which was dominated by the communists.
 Anti-communist leaders of the social democrats, such as Károly Peyer and Anna Kéthly, were forced into exile or excluded from the party.
 Soon after, President Tildy was removed from his position and replaced by a fully cooperative social democrat, Árpád Szakasits.

-Ultimately, all "democratic" parties were organized into a so-called People's Front in February 1949, thereby losing even the vestiges of their autonomy.
+Ultimately, all parties were organized into a coalition called the People's Front in February 1949, thereby losing even the vestiges of their autonomy.
 The leader of the People's Front was Rákosi.
-Opposition parties were simply declared illegal and their leaders arrested or forced into exile.
+Opposition parties were declared illegal and their leaders arrested or forced into exile.
 On 18 August 1949, the parliament passed the Hungarian Constitution of 1949, which was modeled after the 1936 constitution of the Soviet Union.
 The name of the country changed to the People's Republic of Hungary, "the country of the workers and peasants" where "every authority is held by the working people".
 Socialism was declared to be the main goal of the nation.
 A new coat-of-arms was adopted with communist symbols such the red star, hammer and sickle.